m2osw/snaplogger/README.md

     A set of classes used to declare the log sinks.

+    The library offers the following appenders:

+    - buffer
+    - console
+    - file
+    - syslog

     It is very easy to develop your own appender.
 In most cases you want to override the `set_config()` (optional) and the `process_message()`.

+    The  project will add a log service.
+This has several advantages over the direct appenders offered by the base library.
+The main two are certainly:

+    - It can access any files since the service can be running as root
+    - It can do work in parallel on a separate computer.

+    The [#eventdispatcher] makes use of the base snaplogger library which is why this server extension is in a separate project.

 * Format

     Your log messages can be formatted in many different ways.
-The snaplogger supports many variables which support parameters and functions.
-All of thish is very easily extensible.
+The `snaplogger` library supports many variables which support parameters and functions.
+All of this is very easily extensible.

     There are many variables supported by default, including displaying the timestamp of the message, environment variables, system information (i.e. hostname), and all the data from the message being logged.

+    Our tests verifies a standard one line text message and a JSON message to make sure that we support either format.
+You could also use a CSV type of format.

 * Diagnostics

     We support two types of diagnostics: map and nested.

     Maps are actually used to save various parameters such as the program name and the program version.
+You can use as many parameters as you'd like to show in your logs.

     The nested diagnostics are used to track your location in a stack like manner.